sauvc/rulebook/rulebook.md

 - Ball : Same ball used in target acquisition task.
 Provided by the teams.

 ### Localization [40 Points]
 The aim of the this task is to localize on a flare.
 The flare is marked with an acoustic pinger.
 This flare could be located **anywhere** within the main arena.
 The AUV should locate and bump the flare causing the golf ball in the flare to drop out.
+The flare will be yellow in color.

 #### Specification of props.